What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 You may notice this as a mind that feels too full to sort.

-From the outside, it may not always look obvious.
+From the outside, it may not always show.

-But inside, it can feel flooded, stuck, and deeply tired.
+But inside, it can feel stuck, flooded, and tired.

 Mental Overload